everdzekov/physgaze/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Or use the setup script
-chmod +x setup.sh
-./setup.sh
+# Run this model either
+python train.py //if this fails use this python physgaze_exellent.py
 ```

 ### Detailed Installation